A One Class Camp

 9 day journey from the Sea to the Snow.’

-The Crossing’s website forms are available to download on the right hand column of this page.
+The Crossing’s website forms are available to download on the program forms page.

 How is The Crossing prepared for bushfire and extreme or catastrophic days?

-The Crossing Risk Management Plan covers a wide range of scenarios, not the least being how we manage
+The Crossing Risk Management Plan covers a wide range of scenarios, including

 The Crossing has specific procedures to manage bushfire.
 These procedures have been developed sourcing reference information from the Department of Education and other outdoor education providers.